 If the City encounters non-compliance and elects to move toward acquisition, the requirement of obtaining a clear title can take anywhere from 3-7 years.
 In order to avoid such a lengthy process, the following strategy is encouraged.
-Creating an application for residents to voluntarily deed lots to the City of Pine Bluff would allow a final avenue to explore before extending additional liens and taking the property to Arkansas State Court.
+Creating an application for residents to voluntarily deed lots to the City of Pine Bluff would allow a final avenue to explore before extending additional liens and taking the property to Arkansas State Court , or prior to PBURA acquiring the property through eminent domain.